-The Business Economics program will provide you with the general business knowledge you need in order to compete in today’s job market with the knowledge and understanding of the economics of our society.
+The Business Economics program will provide you with the general business knowledge you need to compete in today’s job market with the knowledge and understanding of the economics of our society.
 If you want a wide range of career options in economics and want to start a career in business immediately after graduation, then this program might be the right fit for you!

-Our business programs are accredited by the Association to Advance Collegiate Schools of Business (AACSB International).
+Our business programs are accredited by The Association to Advance Collegiate Schools of Business (AACSB International).
 This mark of quality is achieved by fewer than 5 percent of all business schools in the world.